 - Ebenezer Acquah, University of Education Winneba, Ghana

-- Juste Constant Onana Amougui; Libre Académie des Beaux-Arts Douala, Cameroon
+- Juste Constant Onana Amougui; Libre Académie des Beaux-Arts, Douala, Cameroon

-- Paul-Henri Souvenir Assako Assako, University of Yaoundé I. // Libre Académie des Beaux-Arts Douala, Cameroon
+- Paul-Henri Souvenir Assako Assako, University of Yaoundé I. // Libre Académie des Beaux-Arts, Douala, Cameroon

 - Ruth Belinga, Foumban Université de Dschang, Cameroon